tutorcruncher/timecruncher/_posts/2014-05-06-why-it-is-so-important-teaching-kids-to-code.md

 ---
 layout: post
-title:  Why it is so Important Teaching Kids to Code
+title:  "Why it is so Important Teaching Kids to Code"
 permalink: why-it-is-so-important-teaching-kids-to-code
 ---
 Everyone knows young people used to be called _ Digital Natives _ .
 But what